aardvark-platform/fablish/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/caihtu3i3697i6o2/branch/master?svg=true)](https://ci.appveyor.com/project/haraldsteinlechner/fablish/branch/master)

 # Fablish
-This library provides utilities for building Elm style [[1]] applications in .NET.
+This library provides utilities for building Elm-style [[1]] applications in .NET.
-In contrast to fable [[2]], which uses a F# to JS compiler, this library runs directly in your favorite CLR.
+In contrast to Fable [[2]], which uses a F# to JS compiler, this library runs directly in your favorite CLR.
-However, in order to stay somewhat compatible we reused fable-archs API but replaced the virtualdom backend for technickal reasons with a custom codegenerator which creates the HTML dom via react [[3]].
+To stay compatible, we reused Fable-arch's API and replaced the virtualdom backend with a custom code generator, which creates the HTML DOM via React [[3]].

-The overall architecture is as such:
+The overall architecture is
- - elm architecture similar to fable-arch [[8]]
+ - Elm architecture similar to fable-arch [[8]]
- - fable style API for building views
+ - Fable-style API for building views
- - javascript code generator for building React DOM
+ - JavaScript code generator for building React DOM
- - websocket via suave [[7]] provides dom to static webpage
+ - WebSocket via Suave [[7]] provides DOM to static webpage
- - the webpage utilizes websocket and react to update and render the DOM
+ - the webpage utilizes WebSocket and React to update and render the DOM
- - the overall application can be hosted in the browser alone or by using the battery included chromium window.
+ - the overall application can either be fully hosted inside a browser, or by using a chromium window (which is included).

 ## When to use

-fablish is useful if your use case looks like:
+Fablish is useful if your use case looks like:
  - you want purely functional user interfaces
  - you want to profit from web technology and tooling
- - you want solid technology for rendering your ui (browsers are superfast ;)
+ - you want solid technology for rendering your ui - browsers are superfast ;)
- - you still want native .net programs since your application state cannot be run in the broser alone (e.g. you are rendering several GB of data as we do in other projects based on the aardvar rendering engine [aardvark.rendering](https://github.com/vrvis/aardvark.rendering))
+ - you still want native .net programs since your application state cannot be run in the broser alone (e.g. you are rendering several GBs of data, as we do in other projects based on the Aardvark rendering platform [aardvark.rendering](https://github.com/vrvis/aardvark.rendering))

-## Write Elm Style Application using similar API to fable:
+## Writing an Elm-style Application using an API similar to Fable:

 ```F#
 module TestApp =